za28/TFL-Crowding/README.md

 A webpage to view the crowding at London
 Underground (‘tube’) stations by weekday.

-Webpage shoul show a greeting level-1 header to the users.
+Webpage should show a greeting level-1 header to the users.
 There should then be a drop-down choice to choose the tube station.
 There should then be a drop-down choice to choose the day of the week.
 Then, when the user clicks a button, they should be able to see a bar-chart of the crowding (as a percentage of total station occupancy) on the